smc13/notify/README.md

 1. A `Kind` function that identifies the type of notification.
 2. A `Subject` function that provides a short description of the notification.
 3. A `Content` function that provides the full content of the notification.

-> [!NOTE]
-> Some channels may allow for more customization of the notification through their own interfaces.
-> Be sure to check the documentation for the channels you are using.

 ```go
 type UserRegisteredNotification struct {